Searching, Sorting, and Cake Cutting in Rounds: Introduction

+The catalyst for our findings is a cake cutting problem that we believe is of independent interest.
+Suppose we are given a cake represented as the interval $[0,1]$ and $n$ players, each with an additive valuation over the cake induced by a private value density function.
+The task is to compute a fair allocation using at most $k$ rounds of interaction with the players.
+Each round of interaction $i$ consists of a batch $i$ of queries issued simultaneously.
+Queries in batch $i$ can depend on the responses to queries from rounds $j<i$ but not to queries from rounds $\ell\geq i$.
+When $k=1$, all the communication between the algorithm computing the allocation and the players takes place in one simultaneous exchange, while $k= \infty$ represents the fully adaptive setting, where the algorithm issues one query at a time (see \cite{Val75}).

+We design an efficient protocol for proportional cake cutting in rounds, finding that this fair division problem is equivalent to sorting with rank queries in rounds, where a rank query has the form ``Is rank$(x_i) \leq j$?''.
+A lower bound for sorting with rank queries in rounds was given in \cite{AlonAzar88}, while the first connection to proportional cake cutting was implicitly made in \cite{woeginger2007complexity}.

-We study sorting and searching in rounds, motivated by an application to cake cutting.
-The connection between these problems is explained towards the end of the introduction.
-We start by considering a basic \emph{search} problem: we are given an array $\vec{x} = (x_1, \ldots, x_n)$ and an element $z$ promised to be in the array.
-We have access to an oracle that answers comparison queries: ``How is $x_i$ compared to $x_j$?'', where the answer can be ``$<$'', ``$=$'', or ``$>$''.
-The goal is to design an algorithm that finds the index $i$ for which $z = x_i$, with success probability at least $p \in [0,1]$ and at most $k$ rounds of interaction with the oracle.
-The problem is called \emph{ordered} or \emph{unordered search}, depending on whether the array $\vec{x}$ is sorted or unsorted, respectively.
+Inspired by the rank query model, we then consider two fundamental search problems that are implicit in sorting: ordered and unordered search.
+In unordered search, we get an array $\vec{x} = (x_1, \ldots, x_n)$ and an element $z$ promised to be in $\vec{x}$.
+The size $n$ is known, but $z$ and the elements of $\vec{x}$ are not and cannot be accessed directly.
+Instead, we have access to an oracle $\mathcal{O}_z$ that receives queries of the form: $\mathcal{O}_z(i)=$``How is $z$ compared to the element at location $i$?'', answering ``$=$'' or ``$\neq$''.
+The goal is to find the location of $z$ with success probability at least $p \in (0,1]$ using at most $k$ rounds of interaction with the oracle.